 It’s no secret that content should be optimized for search engines and readers in order to rank highly when someone Googles a phrase related to your content.
 If the words don’t exist in your article, Google isn’t likely to rank it.
 Gone are the days of pithy three and four-word headlines.
 These days it’s all about understanding user intent when they search for topics online.

 I’m going to let you in on a secret.
-Attend our upcoming webinar on the 21 Steps for Mastering the Mequoda SEO Scorecard.
+We have an online SEO training program featuring 21 Steps for Mastering the Mequoda SEO Scorecard.
 This is the scorecard that we use at Mequoda, and the SEO scorecard we use to train our clients on writing SEO’d website content.

 It’s a very simple outline that helps new editors cross all their t’s and dot all their i’s.
 We developed this SEO scorecard based on composite research about what our clients’ top ranked posts have in common.